EnhancedNetwork/TheEnhancedBot/README.md

 6. The bot should now be online and you can start contributing to the project! <br><br>
 7. To test the bot, you can type `/ping` in the server and it should respond with `Pong!` <br><br>
 ---
-Copyright © Town of Host: Enhanced 2023
+Copyright © The Enhanced Network 2023